webplatform/docs/tutorials/MSEPrimer/index.md

 }}
 {{Notes_Section
 |Usage=The sample runs in Internet Explorer 11, loads in Chrome but the video won't play (not WebM?)

+The example needs a DASH WebM mpd and video file.
 }}
 {{Compatibility_Section
 |Not_required=No